 DECISION TO SHELTER IN PLACE

 The biggest decision our Incident Commander (IC) (the Administrator or designee) may need to make is whether to stay or go in response to a threatened or actual emergency.
-This decision is always based on the best interests of the residents; shelter in place is often the preferred method over facility evacuation due to the stress to residents associated with evacuation to another facility or alternate care site.
+This decision is always based on the best interests of the people supported; shelter in place is often the preferred method over facility evacuation due to the stress to people supported associated with evacuation to another facility or alternate care site.

 If the threat is fast moving (e.g., an internal building fire), the decision may be made rapidly, without the opportunity to consult with local fire, law, or county emergency management officials.
 Situations that may warrant shelter in place include: